Laravel-Lang/publisher/docs/features/facades.md

 // Retrieving a list of protected locales.
 Locales::protects(): array

-// Getting a complete list of available localizations.
-Locales::all(): array;

 // Checks if a language pack is installed.
 Locales::isAvailable(string $locale): bool